michaelli00/MATH475/notes.md

 &nbsp;

-Conversely, we can also reverse the process (take a labelled tree and convert it to a rooted forest) by deleting vertex $n + 1$
+Conversely, we can also reverse the process (take a labeled tree and convert it to a rooted forest) by deleting vertex $n + 1$

 The vertices adjacent to the vertex $n+1$ will now become the roots of the rooted forest

 &nbsp;

-This creates a bijection between rooted labelled forests and labelled trees on $n+1$ vertices
+This creates a bijection between rooted labeled forests and labeled trees on $n+1$ vertices

 &nbsp;

-**Theorem**: The number of labelled rooted forests on $n$ vertices is
+**Theorem**: The number of labeled rooted forests on $n$ vertices is

 $$(n+1)^{n-1}$$

-*Proof*: The formula comes from labelled trees on $n+1$ vertices
+*Proof*: The formula comes from labeled trees on $n+1$ vertices

 ### Car Parking Problem